abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'patch_size'
 		Description:
 			if non-zero, the this is taken to be the size of the object to be tracked so that the user can simply click at the center to select a square bounding box of this size around the clicked point; if this is zero, the user must provide all 4 corners of the bounding box; only matters if a user-selected object is to be tracked, i.e. when using live/camera input or when the ground truth is not available or if read_obj_from_file and read_obj_from_gt are disabled;

-	 Parameter:	'print_corners'
-		Description:
-			show the x,y coordinates of the corners of the bounding region (usually a box with 4 corners) representing the tracker location on the terminal
-		Possible Values:
-			0: Disable
-			1: Enable

-	 Parameter:	'print_fps'
-		Description:
-			show the current tracking speed in frames per second (FPS)	on the terminal Possible Values:
-			0: Disable
-			1: Enable

-	 Parameter:	'record_frames'
-		Description:
-			record the frames containing the output of the executable into a video file- this is currently used only in runMTF and showGroundTruth
-		Possible Values:
-			0: Disable
-			1: Enable

-	 Parameter:	'record_frames_fname'
-		Description:
-			name of the video file into which the output frames are recorded; if this is not specified, a name is constructed from some relevant parameters

-	 Parameter:	'record_frames_dir'
-		Description:
-			path of the directory where the recorded video file is saved; if this is not specified, a folder called "log" in the current working folder is used; this folder is created automatically if it does not exist

 MTF Tracker specific parameters:
 ================================